←

-AIThis content was AI-generated and may contain mistakes.
-Verify against Scripture and trusted sources.
+AI-generated content; verify against Scripture and trusted sources.

 Crosses the sea near the Gulf of Suez or Lake Timsah and travels down the western Sinai coast.
 Mount Sinai = Jebel Musa.
 The dominant traditional identification since the Byzantine era.